 and restoring a sense of self-control.

-I also use Cognitive Behavioral Therapy (CBT), which involves identifying and changing harmful or ineffective thinking and behavior patterns into more accurate thoughts and useful behaviors, which can result in feeling better.
+Cognitive Behavioral Therapy (CBT), involves identifying and changing harmful or ineffective thinking and behavior patterns into more accurate thoughts and useful behaviors, which can result in feeling better.
 Discovering the (sometimes) unconsciously held beliefs that affect our daily decisions, thoughts, relationships, or mood can create a powerful opportunity to revise those beliefs so that they seem more true and more healthy.
 Cognitive Behavioral Therapy may involve practicing new skills in imaginal or real situations, or using relaxation techniques to control anxiety, or taking a brief inventory to uncover possible depression.
 With compassion and understanding, I encourage my clients in the difficult and sometimes painful process of growth and healing.

-Master of Arts in Christian Education, seminary at Columbia International University
+MA in Christian Education, seminary at Columbia International University

-Bachelor of Science in Physical Therapy, UNC-Chapel Hill
+BS in Physical Therapy, UNC-Chapel Hill

 Facilitator, PREPARE / ENRICH program for couples counseling